MMadadiAsl/Non-Nash-equilibrium-probability/README.md

 ## Usage

-- Each sample code name is characterized by a figure label.
+- Each file name is characterized by a figure label.
 - They reproduce data used to generate the figures in the manuscript.

 #### Compilation

-- Compile either of the scripts with the following syntax and then execute with `./a.out`.
+- Compile and execute either of the scripts with the following syntax:

 ```
-g++ -std=c++11 sample_code.cpp
+g++ -std=c++11 file_name.cpp
+./a.out
 ```

 #### Requirements